 The Reinventing Professionals Podcast is hosted by Ari Kaplan and shares ideas, guidance and perspectives from market leaders shaping the next generation of legal and professional services.

-Owen Oliver, StructureFlow’s Head of Strategic Partnerships, recently joined Ari on the podcast to discuss the importance of visualisation in legal and business matters and trends that are driving the need for technology to aid deal structuring.
+Owen Oliver, StructureFlow’s Head of Strategic Partnerships, recently joined Ari on the podcast to discuss the importance of visualising legal and business matters and trends that are driving the need for technology to aid deal structuring.
 In this post we have extracted and summarised some of the highlights from for you to read and there’s a link to the podcast itself at the end.

 So, let’s jump right into it.

-Why is visualisation so important for transactions?
+Why is visualising so important for transactions?

 Lots of our users are at partner level and they think through a deal from the outset using a visualisation tool.
 It helps them structure their thoughts.